 - 2 cups all purpose flour

-- 6 tbsp unsalted butter very cold, cut into small cubes
+- 6 tablespoons unsalted butter very cold, cut into small cubes

 - 1 cup blueberries